QuentinRa/blog.quentinra.dev/proj/uml/index.md

 alternatives like ``SysML`` but that won't be covered here.

-You got a lot of graphics [here](https://en.wikipedia.org/wiki/Modeling_language) but we will cover theses one here
+You got a lot of graphics [here](https://en.wikipedia.org/wiki/Modeling_language) but we will cover these

 * [class diagram](class/index.md) : the basic and most used one
 * [database diagram](db/index.md) : some class diagram for databases